AdrianAgulto/Honeypot/README.md

 <h3>Spinning Up the VM</h3>

-Spin up a VM server in the cloud, VULTR had a bonus sign on credit so we went with that cloud provider.
+Spin up a VM server in the cloud, VULTR had a bonus sign on credit so we went with them as our cloud provider.

 I chose Ubuntu as my OS out of preference.